List of The Seven Deadly Sins characters: Demon King

-The Ten Commandments
+Ten Commandments

-Ten elite demons selected personally by the Demon King, they were originally led by Meliodas 3000 years prior before he fell in love with Elizabeth, which caused the Holy War.
-Each of the Ten Commandments can make use of a curse which plays on the virtue that they represent.
-The Commandments are named after virtues they are branded with, later revealed to be fragments of the Demon King's soul, which play on the nature of their curses.
-A commandment's sigil passes to whoever defeats the current holder or receives it willingly, with the one who possesses all ten sigils gaining power equal to the Demon King's yet subject to becoming his vessel.
+The Ten Commandments (十戒, Jikkai) are a group of ten elite demons personally selected by the Demon King.
+They were originally led by Meliodas 3,000 years prior before he fell in love with Elizabeth, which caused the Holy War.
+Each of the Ten Commandments can make use of a curse which plays on the virtue that they represent, later revealed to be fragments of the Demon King's soul.
+A commandment's sigil passes to whoever defeats the current holder or receives it willingly, with the one who possesses all ten sigils gaining power equal to the Demon King's, yet subject to becoming his vessel.
 The Commandment sigils are eventually destroyed when Meliodas permanently destroys the Demon King.